A recent analysis of modern day wedding vows reveal around a third of couples shunning the traditional commitment for life.

 Not only are these sentiments misleading, they are also unhelpful to the couple wanting to keep their marriage intact.
 What they really need at this time is practical support and encouragement to get the help they need.

 But the biggest issue is that if you don’t expect your marriage to endure, it reduces your will to make it work.
 Here’s a good analogy.

-A vow to love and honour for only as long as the marriage lasts, is like leaving your escape vehicle idling at the curb; as soon as it looks like it might get a bit rough, instead of thinking about how you can make it better, you’re thinking about when the right time will be to make the jump.
-You may even subconsciously seek to aggravate the situation so that your decision to leave seems more reasonable.
-This situation hollows out your commitment and weakens your resolve to fight for your marriage.
+A vow to love and honour for only as long as the marriage lasts, is like leaving our escape vehicle idling at the curb; as soon as it looks like it might get a bit rough, instead of thinking about how we can make it better, we’re thinking about when the right time will be to make the jump.